cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 In other words, it is about getting rid of the software bloat coming from third-party code.
 This involves the analysis of and transformation of **dependency trees**, and the removal of completely unused dependencies.

 > "Imagine your computer program has a big, messy tree with branches representing different parts that are called dependencies or packages.
 Some branches are helpful, while others are just in the way.
-DepClean's job is to trim away those unnecessary branches, getting rid of the clutter from extra code that comes from other places."
+DepClean's job is to trim away those unnecessary branches, getting rid of the clutter coming from the unnecessary dependencies that are added over time."

 We wanted to illustrate this idea in a simple way.
 The superhero of our story (myself) uses DepClean to snip away the unneeded branches of dependencies from his program's dependency tree, keeping it clean.